 Keep doing what you’re doing.
-Although, it may be worthwhile to compare your open rate to others of the same industry.
+Although, it may be worthwhile to compare your open rate to others in the same industry.
 Depending on what field you’re in, open rates can differ by 10-15%.

 If your open rate is significantly lower than the industry average, you might need to take some steps to address the falling interest.

 - Subject lines: The subject line is the first thing your subscribers see when they look at your email in their inboxes.
-You want this to be something attention-grabbing, but not overly cliché.
+You want this to be something attention-grabbing but not overly cliché.
 Remember, you’re trying to stoke your subscriber’s curiosity.
-Play on their fear of missing out, their humour, their vanity, make them feel like deleting this email would be a mistake.
+Play on their fear of missing out, their humour, and their vanity, making them feel like deleting this email would be a mistake.

 - Preheader text: Your preheader text is the next thing subscribers look at to determine whether they want to read your email.
 So, make sure that it contains something relevant and convincing.
 The preheader text follows the subject line and serves as a preview of the email’s content.
-Here, you want to include a brief outline of your email’s major selling points.
+You want to briefly outline your email’s major selling points.

 - Segmentation and personalization: Dividing your subscribers into target demographics is an important practice.
 An email targeted at 18–24-year-old women will likely not perform well across the board.
 Segmenting your audience allows for greater personalization and translates into higher levels of engagement.

 This group of subscribers will be much smaller than those who only opened the email.
 Your email click-through rate is a good indicator of how engaging and convincing the content of your email is.
 The overall average sits between 2-3%.
 This may not sound like much.
 But this is a significant chunk of potential business in an email campaign that spans hundreds of thousands of people.